COMPARISON BETWEEN COOLSCULPTING, SCULPSURE, AND VELASHAPE FOR BODY SHAPING

 Advantages of sculpsure

-In sculpsure, large fat cells can be eliminated per time so multiple points can be treated at once rather than with coolsculpting in which only the part under treatment is being treated.
+In sculpsure, the large fat areas can be eliminated per time.
+Therefore, multiple points can be treated at once rather than with coolsculpting in which only the part under treatment is being treated.

 Advantages of velashape